-If you are the SAPOC for the cube’s project owner (Lead SAPOC), you have two major responsibilities:
+If you are the SAPOC for a cube’s project owner (Lead SAPOC), you have two major responsibilities:

-: Provide the department ID where the project grant chartfield should be established (in the project owner’s home unit).
+- Department ID: Provide the department ID for project grant chartfields (in the project owner’s home unit).

-Following Financial Verification, Shared Services will create a PG Chartfield for each cube and communicate this to the lead MCubed SAPOC.
+2. Manage the cube funds in the project owner’s home unit: Following financial verification, the Shared Services Center will create a Project Grant for each cube and communicate this via email to the Lead SAPOC.

-Responsibilities for SAPOCs of the other two collaborators on the cube:
+Responsibilities of SAPOCs for other two faculty collaborators on cube:

-1) Verify your faculty member's shortcode has sufficient funds to invest and confirm the correct overdraft shortcode.
+- Verify your faculty member's user shortcode has sufficient funds to invest and confirm the correct overdraft shortcode.
 Communicate this information to the Lead SAPOC (project owner's SAPOC).
-Please see notes above about how to work with the project owner’s SAPOC.
-To get started, use the link from the cube’s “SAPOC Verification Needed” email message to view (but not edit) the financial verification form online.
+Please see notes above about how to work with the Lead SAPOC.
+To get started, use the link from the cube’s “SAPOC Verification Needed” email message which will allow you to view (but not edit) the financial verification form online.

 Thank you for your important role in supporting these cubes and their innovative multidisciplinary research!
-Please contact email@example.com with any concerns.
+Please contact Kara Cristian (firstname.lastname@example.org), Mcubed's SAPOC Financial Liaison, for help with any questions or concerns.